 For example, people who are on antidepressants (the SSRI class) that potentiate the action of serotonin need to proceed with caution when using 5HTP.
 5HTP is a natural supplement which is a precursor to serotonin and if used along with an SSRI, can result in a dangerous condition known as serotonin syndrome.
 Serotonin syndrome results from an overabundance of serotonin in the brain.
 Symptoms include confusion, fever, shivering, sweating, diarrhea, and muscles spasms.
 This can actually progress into a medical emergency.

-Misuse #4: Too Long
+Supplement Misuse #4: The Dose Is Taken For Too Long

-Misuse #5: “Bandaiding”
+Supplement Misuse #5: “Bandaiding”

 When it comes to natural supplements, integrative health care practitioners can also fall into the “pill-for-every-ill” trap.

 I used to work at a health food store and people would come in daily asking for a supplement for their particular issues.
-I would often explain to them that, although they might alleviate some of the symptoms, they are not dealing with the root cause.
+I would often explain to them that although they might alleviate some of the symptoms, they are not dealing with the root cause.

-Misuse #6: Ineffective
+Supplement Misuse #6: The Supplement Itself Is Ineffective

 Nutritional supplements can be extremely powerful and effective tools in restoring and maintaining health.
 Just because they are natural, however, doesn’t mean they are harmless.